apache/hudi/website/src/pages/tech-specs.md

 - **Log File Version** - Current version of the log file format
 - **File Write Token** - Monotonically increasing token for every attempt to write the log file.
 This should help uniquely identifying the log file when there are failures and retries.
 Cleaner can clean-up partial log files if the write token is not the latest in the file slice.

 The Log file format structure is a Hudi native format.
-The actual content bytes are serialized into one of Apache Avro, Apache Parquet or Apache HFile file formats based on configuration and the other metadata in the block is serialized using the Java DataOutputStream (DOS) serializer.
+The actual content bytes are serialized into one of Apache Avro, Apache Parquet or Apache HFile file formats based on configuration and the other metadata in the block is serialized using primitive types and byte arrays.

 Hudi Log format specification is as follows.